zackproser/argon-portfolio/posts/why-ive-been-successful.md

 ## I maintained a personal portfolio
 ___

-I keep my personal portfolio at https://zackproser.com.
+I keep my personal portfolio at [https://zackproser.com](https://zackproser).

 I'll expand on my thoughts around maintaining a portfolio in a different post, but for now I'll constrain myself to the highlights of why I believe doing this is worth the effort:

-**It's a good excuse to remain plugged in to another tech stack.** I have done a good bit of frontend development in the past, but for the past few years my focus has been on IaC, systems automation, CLIs, Go, Bash, Python, AWS + cloud, etc. All the same, I like to remain at least somewhat plugged into the frontend world.
+It's a good excuse to remain plugged in to another tech stack.
+I have done a good bit of frontend development in the past, but for the past few years my focus has been on IaC, systems automation, CLIs, Go, Bash, Python, AWS + cloud, etc. All the same, I like to remain at least somewhat plugged into the frontend world.
 I like to be able to build my own UIs when needed - and knowing the general ecosystem, its popular projects and their upsides and pain points makes me more well rounded and a better complement to any team members who *are* primarily working on the frontend day to day.

-**It serves as a single place on the internet that you control which you can use to show off your past work and your skill set.** Run it on your own domain so the bastards can't hold you down.
+It serves as a single place on the internet that you control which you can use to show off your past work and your skill set.
+Run it on your own domain so the bastards can't hold you down.
 Never gone through maintaining your own domain before?
 Dealing with DNS?
 Adding your own subdomains over time and configuring HTTPS?
 All the more reason to run your own site, to gain this experience.

-**It's a good excuse to learn (and care) about common web performance issues**: such as asset bundling and fingerprinting, good CI/CD practices for quick iteration and resolution, preview environments, caching, geo-aware customer routing, analytics, etc, etc, etc. As ever, some of the things that end up being true competitive edges for me at work are things I figured out screwing around with one of my many side projects.
+It's a good excuse to learn (and care) about common web performance issues, such as asset bundling and fingerprinting, good CI/CD practices for quick iteration and resolution, preview environments, caching, geo-aware customer routing, analytics, etc, etc, etc. As ever, some of the things that end up being true competitive edges for me at work are things I figured out screwing around with one of my many side projects.
 It doesn't really matter if your site is extremely popular or not, building experience with these common issues, common workarounds, solutions and tech stacks is - at the end of the day, just that: experience.
 It makes you more effective, marketable and expensive

-**It can be a good way to cross-pollinate with and to fuel or enhance your blogging efforts.** It's not for everyone, and there are plenty of good arguments for why you should just use a simple provider like Squarespace to build and maintain a separate blog, but, speaking for myself, having done all the brain damage to get posts working the way I wanted in my site increased my motivation to post my own content on my site, as well as my own satisfaction in seeing my content live on a site and system I built
+It can be a good way to cross-pollinate with and to fuel or enhance your blogging efforts.
+It's not for everyone, and there are plenty of good arguments for why you should just use a simple provider like Squarespace to build and maintain a separate blog, but, speaking for myself, having done all the brain damage to get posts working the way I wanted in my site increased my motivation to post my own content on my site, as well as my own satisfaction in seeing my content live on a site and system I built

 ## I made a bunch of open-source contributions
 ___